A Practical Guide to Finding the Best Water Sandals

 Priced around $29, the Aerothotic saltwater sandals are perfect to take some wear and tear without breaking the bank.
 With 100% EVA soles and roomy toe arenas, these are recommended for medium arches.
 These are structured with molded straps to keep the foot secure.

-A lot of people feel that the only hiking shoe out there is a boot.
+Many of us are under the terrible misconception that the only footwear appropriate for hiking is a good pair of boots.
 But during the warm-weather season, it’s so much more pleasant to hike in a supportive, quick-drying sandal.

 This is because a close-toed shoe is very hard to keep water out, even if they are claimed to be “waterproof.”
 During your hike, you might encounter wet grass, a body of water that you’ll have to cross or possibly a spring or summer rainstorm.